Raphael-Boichot/Awesome-Game-Boy-Camera-and-Game-Boy-Printer-projects/README.md

 # Social media

  ## Dedicated servers
 - [Game Boy Camera Club Discord](https://disboard.org/fr/server/568464159050694666) (about 1k+ users), a server for Game Boy Camera enthusiasts to share photos, tips and tricks, as well as Game Boy Camera projects and mods.
-Beware, disappearing from Discord is a [real pain](https://www.cnil.fr/fr/sanction-de-800-000-euros-lencontre-de-la-societe-discord-inc).
+Beware, disappearing from Discord is a [real pain]() and it can happens faster than tou think.
 - [Game Boy Camera Club Telegram](https://t.me/gameboycamera) (about 100+ users), the Gameboy Camera lair for Hackers and Enthusiasts.

  ## Interesting articles/sites